 Google Chrome: All the encryption offered by Firefox is already installed in Google Chrome.
 However, regular, frequent updates by Google make the number of loopholes in the code a bare minimum.
 Google initially took the database protection from Google, and later other extensions came by.
 Google Chrome is trying to improve in the field of security and protection features.
 The insecure connection feature is unavailable in Firefox and is limited to only Google Chrome.
 It pops up when the connection may lead to malicious content.

-Google Chrome V/S Mozilla Firefox: The winner for guarding data goes to Mozilla Firefox.
+Chrome vs. Firefox: The winner for guarding data goes to Mozilla Firefox.
 Many features made it stand out when compared with others.
 Connection settings and master passwords are the two factors that made Chrome move ahead in the race.

 Mozilla Firefox: Firefox takes great care when adding any application to its store.
 It limits applications that are remotely hosted.
 This review process undertaken by Firefox has helped in avoiding many risks.
 The extensions are under such a review process where enforced signatures restrict them from entering the Firefox store.
 It keeps it from being resource-efficient for the users.